State of the State: Whitmer calls for state tax cuts at odds with Republican proposals

 “With the unexpected influx of state funds created by the COVID-19 pandemic, subsequent federal appropriations, and state revenue collections higher than previously projected, the Michigan Legislature has a unique opportunity to provide relief to Michigan taxpayers, thereby reinvigorating our economy and steering Michigan towards a more competitive business climate,” Robinson wrote.

-Other groups backing the legislation include the Small Business Association of Michigan, Michigan Retailers Association, the Michigan chapter of the National Federation of Independent Businesses, and the Associated Builders and Contractors Michigan.
+Other groups backing the legislation include the Grand Rapids Area Chamber of Commerce, Small Business Association of Michigan, Michigan Retailers Association, the Michigan chapter of the National Federation of Independent Businesses, and the Associated Builders and Contractors Michigan.

 The Michigan League for Public Policy and the Michigan Department of Treasury oppose the bill.